getomni-ai/zerox/README.md

 - **maintain_format** (bool, optional):
   Whether to maintain the format from the previous page.
 Defaults to False.
 - **bounding_box** (bool, optional):
-  Whether to return the bounding box of the identified sections in the page.
+  Whether to return the normalized bounding box of the identified sections in the page.
 - **model** (str, optional):
   The model to use for generating completions.
 Defaults to "gpt-4o-mini".
   Refer to LiteLLM Providers for the correct model name, as it may differ depending on the provider.